cloudscaleinc/skywalking/README.md

 # Downloads
 Please head to the [releases page](https://skywalking.apache.org/downloads/) to download a release of Apache SkyWalking.

+# Skywalking deployment on Azure VM
+For detailed instructions on deploying Skywalking APM on Azure VM, please refer to [README-CloudScale.md](./README-CloudScale.md).

 # Compiling project
 Follow this [document](docs/en/guides/How-to-build.md).